Blow-up dynamics for smooth finite energy radial data solutions to the self-dual Chern-Simons-Schr\"odinger equation

-As mentioned earlier, we will take advantages of nonlinear adapted derivatives over linear ones in various places.
-With nonlinear adapted derivatives, one can observe that error terms are simplified in the evolution equations of $\epsilon_{1},\epsilon_{2},\epsilon_{3}$ in Sections~\ref{subsec:Modulation-estimates} and~\ref{subsec:Energy-estimate}.
+As mentioned earlier, we will take advantage of using nonlinear adapted derivatives in various places.
+Compared to using the linear ones, one can observe that error terms are simplified in the evolution equations of $\eps_{1},\eps_{2},\eps_{3}$ in Sections~\ref{subsec:Modulation-estimates} and~\ref{subsec:Energy-estimate}.
 The following estimates are the trade-offs.
 We need additional arguments to establish the coercivity relations of the nonlinear adapted derivatives. \begin{lem}[Nonlinear coercivity estimates] The following estimates hold. \begin{enumerate} \item ($\dot{H}^{1}$-level)

 \item ($\dot{H}^{3}$-level)

 \item (Interpolation estimates at $\dot{H}^{2}$-level)

 \end{enumerate} \end{lem}